tomcru/holy-loader/README.md

 > Holy Loader is a lightweight and customizable top-loading progress bar component, specifically designed for React applications and optimized for Next.js with app router.

-⚠️ Next.js 14.0.3 added experimental support for history.pushState and history.replaceState, breaking Holy Loader.
-It has been fixed in Next.js 14.0.4: https://github.com/vercel/next.js/pull/58861

 Want to see it in use?
 Visit: [GameGator](https://main.gamegator.net).

 Also check out [Holy Time](https://github.com/badosz0/holy-time), yet another (type-safe) date time library.